starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 ## 💥 Crashes

-#### RSI Launcher v1.6.2+ JavaScript error
-- The LUG Helper's [wine installation](Quick-Start-Guide#installation-steps) method is recommended and avoids this error
-- In the game's Lutris `System options`, make sure Advanced options is toggled on then in the `text-based games` section enable `CLI mode`
-- Alternatively, select a Proton runner in Lutris' runner options tab, i.e. `ge-proton` and follow our [proton setup instructions](Tips-and-Tricks#proton)

 #### Code 3 crash with error: *Star Citizen process exited abnormally (code: 3) : Command failed*
+- EAC bootstrapper failed to start up
-- You are likely missing 32bit drivers.
+- You may be missing 32bit drivers.
 See [32bit Drivers](#-32bit-drivers) below for more information
 - Additionally, explicitly set the DXVK device name
   - identify device name using command `vulkaninfo --summary | grep deviceName`
   - set device name with environment variable `DXVK_FILTER_DEVICE_NAME=yourdevicenamehere`
-- If using the Flatpak Lutris, you may need to resync it with your system after installing the 32bit drivers.
+- If using a flatpak launcher, you may need to resync it with your system.
 Run: `flatpak update`

 #### Game immediately crashes after clicking 'Launch'